ROCm/rocAL/tests/cpp_api/unit_tests/README.md

 ```

 > [!NOTE]
-* Please use appropriate image dataset as per the reader being tested.
+* Use the appropriate image dataset as per the reader being tested.
 * For example: the coco reader needs images from the coco dataset.

 ## Output Verification